salimkanoun/Moodle-Dicom-Viewer/viewer-ohif/README.md

 If you downloaded the plugin from the moodle repository

-If you downloaded the plugin from the workflows on github (https://github.com/salimkanoun/moodle-mod_dicomviewer/actions)
+If you downloaded the plugin from the workflows Node.js CI on github (https://github.com/salimkanoun/moodle-mod_dicomviewer/actions)

 - If you are in neither of these cases